Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - My trainings are consistent.
 - The Habitica call was interesting, I am happy, that I'm a part of this party.
 ==January 20th, 2024==

-Just as expected, It took more time than we expected it to take.
+Today I spend quite a lot of time helping my parents and playing with my nephew.
+Today my father wanted to setup the electricity generator, that we brought home on January 17th.
+I was helping him.
+He believed that it would take almost no time.
+Just as expected, It took more hours than we expected it to take.
+Even after all this time, it did not start to work.

+All those activities took quite a lot of time, but I managed to do an ok amount of work.
+I finally did some progress with my math preparation, was reading a book for the exam, another book, had a training, an English lesson, a bit of homework and felt asleep in time.
+I did a bit of everything, but I still consider it to be a progress.

+Gratitude